Holocaust theology: Haredi and Hardal

 Satmar leader Joel Teitelbaum writes:Because of our sinfulness we have suffered greatly, suffering as bitter as wormwood, worse than any Israel has known since it became a people....
 In former times, whenever troubles befell Jacob, the matter was pondered and reasons sought—which sin had brought the troubles about—so that we could make amends and return to the Lord, may He be blessed....
 But in our generation one need not look far for the sin responsible for our calamity....
 The heretics have made all kinds of efforts to violate these oaths, to go up by force and to seize sovereignty and freedom by themselves, before the appointed time....
 [They] have lured the majority of the Jewish people into awful heresy, the likes of which have not been seen since the world was created....
 And so it is no wonder that the Lord has lashed out in anger....
 And there were also righteous people who perished because of the iniquity of the sinners and corrupters, so great was the [divine] wrath.

 The well-known Lithuanian Jewish leader, Rabbi Elazar Shach taught that the Holocaust was a divine punishment for the sins of the Jewish people, and for the abandoning of religious observance for the enlightenment.
 He caused outrage in the secular Israeli media when he stated that "the Holy One, blessed be He, kept score for hundreds of years until it added up to six million Jews".
 In his defence, Haredi MKs said his comments had been misconstrued, and were not meant to justify Nazi atrocities.
 Shach believed that the secularism of some Israelis would cause another Holocaust, and he once said that if the Education Ministry were to be placed in the hands of Meretz MK Shulamit Aloni, it would result in "over a million Israeli children being forced into apostasy, and that would be worse than what had happened to Jewish children during the Holocaust".
 Wishing to prevent deviation from the established order of prayers, he opposed the composition of new prayers to commemorate the victims of the Holocaust.

 There were Messianist Zionists, at the other end of the spectrum, who also saw the Holocaust as a collective punishment for ongoing Jewish unfaithfulness to God.
 Mordecai Atiyah was a leading advocate of this idea.
-Zvi Yehuda Kook and his disciples, for their part, avoided this harsh position, but they too theologically related the Holocaust to the Jewish recognition of God's divine wrath upon them.
+Zvi Yehuda Kook and his disciples avoided that position, but they too theologically related the Holocaust to the Jewish recognition of God's divine wrath upon them.
 Kook writes: "When the end comes and Israel fails to recognize it, there comes a cruel divine operation that removes [the Jewish people] from its exile.

 Chaim Ozer Grodzinski, in 1939, stated that the Nazi persecution of the Jews was the fault of non-Orthodox Jews (Achiezer, volume III, Vilna 1939).
 Eliyahu Eliezer Dessler had similar views.

-Both Meir Kahane and Avigdor Miller have written extensively in defense of God during the Holocaust, while criticizing the European Jewish community's abandonment of traditional Jewish values.